Phoshi/TWiME/readme.md

 There are many different settings you can change here.
 [General]
+    Windows.DefaultStackPosition - the position in the stack new windows open at.
+Default is 0, or the main window.
+Use negative indexes to go from the end of the stack.

     Bar.Height - The height of the taskbars, in pixels.
 Default is 15px.
     Bar.Font - The name of the font to use.
 The default is Segoe UI
-    Windows.DefaultStackPosition - the position in the stack new windows open at.
-Default is 0, or the main window.
-Use negative indexes to go from the end of the stack.
+    Bar.Refresh - refresh rate for the bar, in ms. It will always refresh on window actions or focus changes, but also on this timer.
+Default 10000
   Many settings for colouring the bar - takes names of colours:
     Bar.UnselectedForeground - default Black
     Bar.SelectedForeground - default LightGray
     Bar.SelectedItemColour - default DarkGray
     Bar.UnselectedBackgroundColour - default Black
     Bar.SelectedTagColour - default White
     Bar.BackColour - default DarkGray
+    Bar.SeperatorColour - default Blue

+    Bar.SperatorWidth - the width of the seperator.
+Default 3.

+    Menu.Foreground - Foreground colour for the main menu.
+Default LightGray Menu.Background - Background colour for the main menu, Default DarkGray

     Main.AutoSave - "true" or "false", decides whether layout state is saved at the end of the session.
 TWiMErc values still override saved settings, however.
 Default false.
     Main.MouseFollowsInput - "true" or "false", decides whether the mouse is moved whenever TWiME switches focus.
 Default false.
-    Main.poll - an integer value, decides how often the main polling loop runs, in ms. Lower values produce faster detection of windows, but with an increase in required processor time.
+    Main.Poll - an integer value, decides how often the main polling loop runs, in ms. Lower values produce faster detection of windows, but with an increase in required processor time.
 1000ms is default.
 You probably won't need to mess with this.

+    WindowSwitcher.Font.Name - The font to use in the window switcher, Default Segoe UI WindowSwitcher.Font.Size - the size of that font, Default 8 WindowSwitcher.Foreground - the colour of the windowswitcher's text WindowSwitcher.Background - the colour of the windowswitcher's background WindowSwitcher.Inactive - the colour of inactive items, Default Gray WindowSwitcher.Selected - the colour of selected items, default DarkGray

 [Window Rules]
     Window Rules are quite simple, they follow this format:
     WindowClass.WindowTitle.rule=value